ruizhang-ai/EA_for_KG/README.md

 └── README.md               --> (The readme file)
 ```

+## Large Dataset
+The large dataset for scalability experiment can be downloaded at: https://drive.google.com/file/d/1afKXJAdhIXrHBI_uwWnlQq8E8faSOxK8/view?usp=sharing

 ## Citation
 If you use the datasets in the DWY-NB Benchmark, please credit us by citing the following papers: